 In a presentation made to the Committee by the DoT on 4 September 2020, the Department indicated that there are still a number of these vehicles on the roads.
 Reconciliation by the DoT was completed and It was confirmed that a total of 1916 vehicles still qualify for scrapping provided that they are linked to a valid operating licence.
 However, only 1226 still have operating licences attached to the vehicles.
 An operating licence is a pre-requisite to qualify for scrapping in terms of the Taxi Recapitalisation Programme.
 Once approved the vehicle is scrapped with the permission of the operator and a scrapping allowance initially of R124 000.00 was paid - the Scrapping allowance has since increased to R129 700.00.
 A total of 478 vehicles have been received by the TRSA for scrapping and 382 operators have been paid.
-The balance are still in the process of being finalised.
+The balance is still in the process of being finalised.

+In addition to the above, the Committee has received allegations of various other alleged illegally converted vehicles which may be used for purposes of ambulance services as well as transportation of workers.
+The Sub-Committee is therefore also granted leave to consider and receive presentations on these allegations despite the fact that the Public Protector’s Report did not investigate these allegations as a part of the report on illegal conversions of panel vans.

 The prime mandate of the Committee is governed by the Constitution of the Republic of South Africa, 1996 (“the Constitution”), in respect of its legislative and oversight responsibilities as public representatives.
 It is required to consider legislation referred to it and consider all matters referred to it in terms of the Constitution, the Rules of the National Assembly (NA) or resolutions of the House.
 It is also required to respond to matters referred to it by Government within its mandate.

-In order to thoroughly consider the findings and recommendations made by the Public Protector in the report, as well as assess the progress made by the Department in addressing these recommendations and findings since the report was released, the committee established the sub-Committee on 6 October 2020 to explore the findings through engaging the relevant stakeholders with the option of developing Committee recommendations that seeks to address the entire value chain involved in ensuring safe and reliable transport through ensuring accountability for the actions of the entire value chain including manufacturers, regulators, financial institutions, operators and the Department that registers these vehicles for the Committee’s consideration.
+In order to thoroughly consider the findings and recommendations made by the Public Protector in the report in addition to the additional allegations of other illegal conversions, as well as assess the progress made by the Department in addressing these recommendations and findings since the report was released or deal with the additional allegations, the committee established the sub-Committee on 6 October 2020 to explore the findings and additional allegations through engaging the relevant stakeholders with the purpose of developing Committee recommendations that seeks to address the entire value chain involved in ensuring safe and reliable transport through ensuring accountability for the actions of the entire value chain including manufacturers, regulators, financial institutions, operators and the Department that registers these vehicles for consideration and reporting by the Portfolio Committee on Transport.

+On 17 August 2021, the Portfolio Committee deliberated on and adopted (with amendments) the presented Sub-Committee Report on the work it had done up to that point.
+During the meeting it was agreed that this report would serve as an interim report and that the work of the Sub-Committee should be extended to deal with outstanding matters and areas of concern that arose during its deliberations on the Public Protector’s Report as well as conduct further engagements to determine the full extent of illegally converted vehicles on South African roads and propose possible remedial steps that should be taken to remedy any further gaps that may be identified in the current legislation and regulations linked to vehicle conversions.

 Public Protector Report Investigation